Poppy: benefits, dosage, contraindications

 Sleep disorders ✪✪✪✪✪

-Poppy, known for its soothing virtues, is traditionally used to alleviate sleep disorders.
+The poppy, known for its soothing properties, is traditionally used to alleviate sleep disturbances.
 It is indicated for the symptomatic treatment of neurotonic states in adults and children, including minor sleep disorders.
-Poppy helps to calm agitation and promote falling asleep.
+The poppy helps calm restlessness and promotes falling asleep.

 Posologie